Jason-Hargrove/100-days-of-code-part-2/README.md

 # 100 Days Of Code - logs

+### Day 23: April 167, 2022

+**Today's Progress:** Worked on store products.

+**Thoughts:** Didn't spend all the allotted time - headed to a concert in Nashville a bit earlier than expected.

 ### Day 22: April 16, 2022

 **Today's Progress:** Worked on styling store products and data.